ScottLogic/blog/_posts/2024-06-20-investigating-code-quality-from-pr-data.md

 ![jpg]({{ site.github.url }}/alaws/assets/code-quality/code-quality-analysis-pr-duration.jpg
 "PR Duration")

-`PR Duration` is a measure of the time elapsed between a PR opened, and it ultimately being either merged or closed.
-However, it may be the case that a PR sits in review for a period of time, before the reviewer first looks at it.
-Similarly, once it is approved, there may be a time delay before it is merged.
+`PR Duration` is a measure of the time elapsed between a PR opened, and it being either merged or closed.
+However, it may be the case that a PR sits in review for a period of time, before a reviewer first at it.
+Similarly, once it is approved, there may be a time delay before it's merged.
 For this reason, we added the additional measures of `Time to First Review` and `Time From First Review to Last Commit`.
 This is perfectly illustrated by .NET, which has a noticeably high PR duration.
 However, if you raise a PR, you'd spend the majority of this time waiting for the first review, but would be likely to quickly merge/close your PR after the initial review.

 ##### Contributors